Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation.dev.md

 To pack the application cd into the cli folder and run `npm run pack` and then to build a container to test use `docker build -t dta .`

+> Note: "node18-macos-arm64" and "node18-macos-x64" Will need to be signed with Apple Developer ID certificate to run on macOS so it's not generated as part of the npm run pack.

 ## Cloud event description and example

 Internally, to trigger a quality gate evaluation using SRG we are using Dynatrace Biz Event that is documented on the SRG help section in the app.